-DISAFA - University of Torino enrico.borgogno@unito.it, roberta.berretti@unito.it, evelyn.momo@edu.unito.it
+DISAFA - University of Torino evelynjoan.momo@.unito.it, roberta.berretti@unito.it, enrico.borgogno@unito.it

-This work is part of a project dealing with the problem of the socio-economic marginality of forest sector for wood production.
+This work is part of a project dealing with the problem of the socio-economic marginality of forest sector, especially on the private property, for wood production.
 The Regional Forestry Plan of Piemonte Region (NW Italy) blamed this marginality mainly due to the high costs of wood extraction and its corresponding low market value.
 Costs could be reduced supporting the forest biomass estimation by remote sensing, limiting the ordinary workflow based on field surveys, thus resulting highly time consuming.
 Furthermore, in some cases stands of interest can be difficultly accessed inducing additive costs.

 Many studies dealing with both climate change and sustainability of forest management based on remotely sensed data can be found in literature (Dube et al., 2016).
 Many of them propose different methods for the estimation of forest biomass-related features (volume, basal area, above ground biomass and forest carbon stocks).
+A wide variety of approaches have been used (optical, LiDAR and RADAR are the most frequently used), including parametric and nonparametric algorithms.
+Nonparametric approaches, in recent years, have become more prevalent because of their higher potential to identify complex nonlinear relationships compared to regression model (Haywood et al., 2018).

+Multispectral imagery are widely employed because of their accessibility and affordability (Dube et al., 2016) and appears to be appropriate for large area monitoring; unfortunately, in general, they give a coarse estimation of homogeneous stands, and some further limitations can be observed in mountain regions (Dittmann et al., 2017).
+Previous studies had verified the importance of the SWIR1, NIR and red edge bands (indicators, respectively, of the water content and the vegetative status of the trees) on stand parameters estimation such as above ground biomass, basal area and volume (Chrysafis et al., 2017).

-A wide variety of approaches have been used (optical, LiDAR and RADAR are the most frequently used), including parametric (e.g. regression models) and nonparametric algorithms such as K-Nearest Neighbour (K-NN), Artificial Neural Network (ANN), random forest, support vector machine (SVM), and Maximum Entropy (MaxEnt)(Fassnacht et al., 2014; Lu et al., 2016).
-Nonparametric approaches, in recent years, have become more prevalent because of their higher potential to identify complex nonlinear relationships compared to regression model(Haywood et al., 2018).
-Optical images are widely employed because of their accessibility and affordability (Dube et al., 2016).
-In some studies the native spectral bands are used to calibrate a regression model with the biomass (Muukkonen and Heiskanen, 2005; Vacchiano et al., 2018; Zhao et al., 2016); in others vegetation indexes are employed (Freitas et al., 2005; Pandit et al., 2018).
-There are a lot of cases where optical data are associated to LiDAR or RADAR data (Jiménez et al., 2017; Morin et al., 2018; Wittke et al., 2019).
+In some studies the native spectral bands are used to calibrate a regression model with the biomass (Vacchiano et al., 2018); in others vegetation indexes are employed (Pandit et al., 2018).
+There are a lot of cases where optical data are associated to LiDAR or RADAR data (Jiménez et al., 2017).

-The quality of the estimation is depends on the error.
+The quality of the estimation depends on its error.
 In literature it is possible to find studies that refer to the absolute error, making difficult any comparison.
-Others uses rRMSE (Relative Root Mean Squared Error) referring the absolute value of the error to the value of the measure itself, therefore introducing a sort of normalization. rRMSE proves to vary between 8 and 50 %, but these values have to be compared with caution because the validation sets were generated in very different ways (Dittman et al., 2017).
+The proposed alternative is the adoption of rRMSE (Relative Root Mean Squared Error) referring the absolute value of the error to the value of the measure itself, therefore introducing a sort of normalization. rRMSE values prove to vary between 8 and 50 %, but these values have to be compared with caution because the validation sets were generated in very different ways (Dittmann et al., 2017).